 Using a Password Generator

-A password generator is a tool that automatically creates a password for you, based on parameters/criteria that you set for it.
+A password generator is a tool that automatically creates a password for you, based on criteria that you set for it.
 Usually, you can set up a minimum length (e.g. 12 characters), and you can include uppercase, lowercase, numbers and symbols.
 Once you have your criteria, the generator should generate a complex password for you to use, for example: zU@!aL41axdo.
 If remembering this password seems overwhelming, you can also use a password manager (like LastPass) that will remember your complex passwords for you, and make them available on your other devices.

-If you would rather create your own passwords, there are a few things you can do to make it that much more secure.
+If you would rather create your own passwords, there are a few things you can do to make them more secure.
 Ensure that all your passwords are unique and do not get reused between accounts.
 Do not use any personal identification information (like birthdate, names, or addresses).
 The longer the password, the better, so ensure that it’s at least 8 characters long, though 12-14 characters is recommended.
 Do not use commonly used phrases, or weak and obvious words (like “password” or “12345”).